FortinetCloudCSE/PublicCloud105-FortiFlex/content/01-introduction/learningModules/FortiCloud_Orgs/webui-iam-create/_index.md

 weight: 40
 ---

-IAM User creation is generally the same as IdP Role creation.
+User creation is generally the same as IAM Users, IdP Role creation, or API Users.
 The interface differs slightly, but the components are the same.

 | Number | Explanation                                                             |
 |--------|-------------------------------------------------------------------------|